sunilprajapati832/CarDashboard/README.md

 | 19.      | Discount            | Discount applied to the sale (expressed as a percentage).                                         |
 | 20.      | Profit              | Profit earned after deducting cost and discount.                                                  |

-Customer ID	Unique identifier assigned to each customer.
-Customer Name	Full name of the customer placing the order.
-Segment	Customer segment classification (e.g., Consumer, Corporate, Home Office).
-Country/Region	The country or region where the order was delivered.
-City	The city of the delivery location.
-State/Province	The state or province of the delivery location.
-Postal Code	Postal or ZIP code corresponding to the delivery region.
-Region	Higher-level regional grouping (e.g., North, East, South, West).
-Product ID	Unique identifier assigned to each product sold.
-Category	Main product category (e.g., Furniture, Technology, Office Supplies).
-Sub-Category	Subdivision of the product category (e.g., Chairs, Phones, Paper).
-Sales	Total revenue generated from the sale of the product line item.
-Quantity	Number of units sold for that product in the order.
-Discount	Percentage discount applied to the original product price.
-Profit	Profit earned from the sale after deducting cost and discount.